DavidBarth/UrlShortener/README.md

 ## Run the solution

-Navigate to the project folder e.g.: `\UrlShortener.API-master\UrlShortener.API` and run "dotnet run" from the command line
+Navigate to the project folder e.g.: `\UrlShortener-master` and run from the command line:
+### To create/update the database:
+"dotnet ef database update --project UrlShortener.Infrastructure --startup-project UrlShortener.API"

+### To run the application:
+"dotnet run"

 The application should start in localhost:PORT URL.